 | Learn more | Get Aura Parental Controls | Get Bark |

-Though Aura lacks two significant parental control features (conversation monitoring and location tracking), it offers a unique approach that prioritizes understanding your child's online trends rather than keeping an obtrusive eye on them.
+Where Aura stands out is in what it can tell you about your child's overall digital health, not just flag individual incidents.
+Though Aura lacks traditional conversation monitoring and location tracking, it offers a unique approach that prioritizes understanding your child's online trends rather than keeping an intrusive eye on them.

-Aura has partnered with child psychologists and, with the help of AI, can monitor your child's online behavior, providing a summary of any changes that may be of concern, your child's online persona, and more.
+Aura has partnered with child psychologists and, with the help of AI, Online Wellbeing can monitor your child's online behavior across three areas: day and night activity overviews, social interaction insights, and personalized recommendations.
+It tracks the tone and frequency of your child's messages, highlights changes in their daily and overnight routines, and builds a social persona over time.
 This helps your child retain their privacy while still giving you the information you need to know whether they're safe.

 We also appreciate Bark's location services.
 Bark not only offers location tracking but also a location alert feature.
 This feature automatically alerts parents when your child arrives at a location you've added to their account.